jlibovicky/jlibovicky.github.io/_posts/2021-03-14-MT-Weekly-Random-Feature-Attention.md

 an opportunity to train larger models at the same CO<sub>2</sub> cost.)
 And the greatest thing is that the only needed was a little bit of calculus and linear algebra, rather than infinite hours of computation time.

+*Update on 20.03.2021 after a brief discussion with Leo Boytsov:*

+Although the paper reports a 2× speedup on MT, the memory savings are probably not as large they may seem at first.
+Let $M$ be the input length, $d$ model dimension and also the dimension of the output of the random function $\phi$.
+In Section 3.4, they say they standard attention need approx. $Md$ memory, the random feature atdention needs $4d + 2d^2$.
+With $d$ being typically 512, this means that the memory savings start for $M > 2d$, i.e., for inputs with thousands of tokens, much longer than usually in MT.